Time Tracking Software for Employees: What to Look For in 2026

 4. Payroll processing — The payroll system calculates gross pay, applies deductions, handles tax withholding, and generates pay stubs.
 For businesses using Zimyo this process can be nearly fully automated.

 Key takeaway: A tight integration between time tracking and payroll systems is a risk management strategy, not just a convenience.
-Businesses that automate this workflow report up to 80% fewer payroll errors and save an average of 5 hours per payroll cycle.
+Businesses track time that automate this workflow report up to 80% fewer payroll errors and save an average of 5 hours per payroll cycle.

 Turning Time Data into Strategic Business Insights